Books You Can Sing!

 • Clinical Music Therapy: Music therapy sessions can be provided in conjunction with other early intervention therapies or pediatric therapies in both individual and group settings.

 Does your little one light up when you sing to him or her?
 Are you looking for an activity that stimulates your child’s development while also fostering the bond between the two of you?
-If so, demo one of our Sprouting Melodies classes!
-Or call to find out more about our individual music therapy sessions.
+If so, demo one of our Sprouting Melodies classes or contact us to find out more about our individual music therapy sessions.

 Early Childhood Mental Health: A Growing Concern